seantarogers/ReliableSignalRMessaging/README.md

 Reliable messaging features
 ------

+ * Robust management of client Hub connection including reconnection retry, managed disposal and guaranteed single connection at any point in time.
  * To ensure Hub to client notifications can be retried, the notifications sent from NServiceBus command handler via HubContext (rather than from within a Signalr Hub).
  * Hub client immediately moves received messages from the ring buffer to a persistent queue before processing.
 This avoids message loss if a client reconnects whilst messages are sitting in the buffer waiting to be processed.
  * Hub notification throttling on Hub server makes certain no notifications are pushed to a client whilst that client is reconnecting due to an access token refresh.